iAtlanitcGeoNode/OGC_webservices_workshop/README.md

 <img src="./img/logo.png" align="right" width="50%"></img>
 # iAtlantic GeoNode 101
-## Tier 2: How to use the iAtlantic GeoNode?
-# iAtlantic GeoNode 101
-## Tier 2: How to use OGC webservices offered by the iAtlantic GeoNode in your data analysis
+### Tier 2: How to use OGC webservices offered by the iAtlantic GeoNode in your data analysis

 **Duration:** 40 min